memfault/interrupt/_drafts/best-of-binutils.md

 ### addr2line

-addr2line converts addresses back to function and line numbers.
+`addr2line` converts addresses back to function and line numbers.

+#### Useful Arguments

+- `-a` To show the address which was decoded.
+This can be useful when decoding multiple addresses at once or using `addr2line` in a batch processing mode.
+- `-f` To display the function name the address is in
+- `-e <ELF>` To specify the excutable to decode.
+(Otherwise, `addr2line` checks for `a.out` in the working directory and uses that.)

+#### Example Usage

 You can run it on a single address:

 ```bash
 $ arm-none-eabi-addr2line -a -f -e build/zephyr/zephyr.elf 0x08000946